azragorskayaCG/Pred_el_GEO_for_MSU.AI/README.md

 ## Classical machine learning

-The first developed model is based on gradient boosting method of [classical machine learning](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/classicalML).
+The first developed model is based on gradient boosting method of classical machine learning.
 Three algorithms were used:
 -  ```CatBoost  ```
 -  ```LightGBM  ```
 -  ```XGBoost  ```

-For details, see ```scripts/classicalML/README.md ```.
+See the script in the folder [scripts/classicalML](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/classicalML), read ```scripts/classicalML/README.md ``` for more information.

 ## Neural networks

-A second model based on [LSTM neural network](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/NeuralNetwork) was developed.
+A second model based on LSTM neural network was developed.

-For details, see ```scripts/NeuralNetwork/README.md ```.
+See the script in the folder [scripts/NeuralNetwork](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/NeuralNetwork) and read ```scripts/NeuralNetwork/README.md ``` for more information.